htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 **Example 5 – Illustrates an Error**

 As with Example 4, this example illustrates a job that will fail.
-The executing program’s use of absolute paths cannot work.
+The executing program's use of absolute paths cannot work.

 ::